HIV and AIDS Center

 The term AIDS (Acquired Immunodeficiency Syndrome) refers to the latter stages of HIV infection.
 Most individuals infected with HIV will progress to AIDS if not treated; however, there are very small numbers of patients who develop AIDS very slowly or not at all.

-- HIV screening is recommended for patients aged 13–64 years in all healthcare settings after the patient is notified that testing will be performed unless the patient declines (opt-out screening).
-CDC also recommends that individuals get tested at least once in their lifetimes.
+- HIV screening is recommended for all patients ages 13–64 years in all healthcare settings after the patient is notified that testing will be performed unless the patient declines (opt-out screening).2,3 CDC also recommends that individuals get tested at least once in their lifetimes.
 A repeat test is recommended if you have new risk factors.
 Some experts may recommend screening up to age 75.

 - Sexually active gay and bisexual men may benefit from getting an HIV test more often, every 3 to 6 months.